Hydroleo50/UBXDC/README.md

 It will (hopefully) be frequently updated to implement all the desired Functionalities, like:
 - encoding/decoding multiple messages (right now it terminates after one operation)
+- More than one line of input at a time

 Currently, all conversions work. (not perfectly)